Code is there to explain the comments to the computer.

 If you have to write SQL queries on an exam, you may always choose whether

-notation or the slightly longer version.
+you go for the BETWEEN notation or the slightly longer version.

 You must understand both notations, obviously.